 Thanks to Google’s long-term commitment to Flutter and its teams near perfection work to bring out the first version of Flutter with an extremely stable release for building cross-platform mobile apps.
 The developers who already got the chance of working with Flutter has expressed that this framework is far better than other cross-platform frameworks.

 Having said that, Google just didn’t initiate Flutter to compete for cross-platform app development but mainly as a competitor for native app development.
-As such, Flutter apps have impressive UI, native-like performance, and have been built faster at less cost compared to native app development.
+As such, Flutter mobile app development has impressive UI, native-like performance, and have been built faster at less cost compared to flutter native app development.

 So, what’s more, Flutter: